citisolo/booklist-api-consumer/README.md

 - styled-components
 - semantic-react-ui
 - react-paginate
+- eslint
+- node-sass(for compiling bootstrap theme)

 ## Available Scripts

 In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm run compile-sass`

-Compiles the custom Bootstrap theme to the `public` folder.
+Compiles the custom Bootstrap theme to the `public/css` folder.

-### Deployment

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

-### `npm run build` fails to minify

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify